Who We Are

 What We Know

-CCIT-NYC knows that mental health crises are not criminal justice matters, and they require a public health response that is led by healthcare professionals with the capacity to deliver person-centered interventions, along with peers with lived experience.
+CCIT-NYC knows that mental health crises are not public safety issues, and they require a public health response that is led by healthcare professionals with the capacity to deliver person-centered interventions, along with peers with lived experience.

 Our Guiding